Bider-Man/Hyprland-Config/README.md

 So whatever you do, do it at your own discretion.

-But if you do choose to install this, just FYI, many of the things don't work (for now), so it'll be more problems for you to setup and execute.
+But if you do choose to install this, any problem you run into you're gonna have to solve it yourself.
+I am not going to be able to help (most likely)

-Basic keybinds and all work, but you cannot choose wallpaper (yet).
-Or have a fully configured waybar config and style file.
-As a few examples.
+A few things don't work, like being able to switch wallpapers or being able to press a button and have the shutdown menu appear.
+I plan to add that, but slowly since I'm still learning.

-I plan to make this a fully-configured setup, but since I'm learning Hyprland and Waybar, it'll be slow progress.
+I plan to make this a fully-configured setup.
+But since I'm new, it'll be slow progress.

 I'm doing this in my free time, so as you can expect it'll be slow to update (major updates at least).